Verratti poised for PSG return against Real Madrid

-Marco Verratti looks set to make his Paris Saint-Germain comeback after being included in an extended squad for the Champions League clash with Real Madrid.

-PSG visit the Santiago Bernabeu on Tuesday knowing a point will be enough to sew up top spot in Group A.
+PSG visits the Santiago Bernabeu on Wednesday (AEDT) knowing a point will be enough to sew up top spot in Group A.

 Thomas Tuchel's men have already sealed progression to the knockout rounds and could welcome back midfielder Verratti in the Spanish capital.

-The Italy international has been named in a 22-man group after undergoing rehabilitation on a knee injury suffered in the Ligue 1 win at Brest on November 9.
+The Italy international has been named in a 22-man group after undergoing rehabilitation on a knee injury suffered in the Ligue 1 win at Brest on 10 November (AEDT).

 Star forward Neymar returned from a hamstring issue in Friday's 2-0 victory over Lille, while Kylian Mbappe was involved as a second-half substitute after overcoming illness.